jackie-sun7/Udacity-Arvato-Project/README.md

 > 1. Help the company identify the customer segment by unsupervised learning;
 > 2. Improve marketing efficiency by supervised learning models.

+### Motivation
+Mailing are one of the most comment marketing strategy.
+The marketing department send out hundreds of mails every single day, but every mail has its cost.
+Therefore, mail the right people will increase the response rate and help the company decrease the marking expense.
+To find the 'right people', we explore the dataset from Arvato Financial Solutions to answer two questions below.

 ## Problem Statement

 ### Customer segment report